LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 \end{aligned}
 $$

-As already mentioned, there are other ways to calculate this rotation.
-Other methods are intriguing in that they are based on 3D geometrical constructions, while quaternions are 4D, which means we cannot properly visualise them.
+Euler angles are 3D which we can visualise, while quaternions are 4D which means we cannot.
 Why then should we prefer quaternions?
 Their main advantage comes with interpolations.
 Here again is the problem of finding the middle rotation between the starting and final rotations in the GIF: